tumagonx/nwjs_docs_old/Tray.md

 **Get** or **Set** the `tooltip` of `Tray`. `tooltip` shows when you hover the `Tray` with mouse.

 `tooltip` is showed on all three platforms.
+Should be set as `Tray` property rather from `option` object constructor.
+See issue #1903 for more information.

 ### Tray.icon